Adoption of drones can generate 50 lakh jobs opportunities: Gadkari - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 “I have discussed with our Union Agriculture Minister Narendra Singh Tomar and Union MSME Minister Narayan Rane about the need to work on making a policy on adoption of drones in the farm sector, Gadkari said adding that it will benefit farmers too “.

 It is pertinent to mention here that Nitin Gadkari is the chief patron of Agrovision, an annual agriculture exhibition.
-(Agencies)
+(UNI)

 Adoption of drones can generate 50 lakh jobs opportunities: Gadkari